KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-Callmonitor-Current-Call by paviro](https://github.com/paviro/MMM-Callmonitor-Current-Call)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `MMM-Callmonitor-Current-Call.js`: Replace it with `MagicMirror²`.

 ## [MMM-Caltrain by efritz09](https://github.com/efritz09/MMM-Caltrain)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Deprecated: Found 'require("request")' in file `node_helper.js`: Replace it with built-in fetch.

 ## [MMM-Caltrain by zzhenney](https://github.com/zzhenney/MMM-Caltrain)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `MMM-Caltrain.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.
 4. Recommendation: Found 'node-fetch' in file `README.md`: Replace it with built-in fetch.